saishankargogada/Job_Board_Lokal_React_Native_Assignment/README.md

 Allow users to bookmark jobs from the job details screen.
 Bookmarked jobs appear in the "Bookmarks" section.
 Use AsyncStorage to store bookmarked jobs for offline access.
-5. States
-Handle loading, error, and empty data states gracefully.
-Design and UX
-The UI/UX is designed to be user-friendly and intuitive.
-Library selection for styling is flexible (e.g., React Native Paper, Styled Components, etc.).

 Video demonstrating the features and functionality of the application.
 You can watch the video here https://drive.google.com/file/d/17WDStoLM2VCGdvtZ4UYtDZOiqYC_oKep/view?usp=sharing